Christopher-Schulze/GooglePicz/docs/DOCUMENTATION.md

 ## 📋 Overview
 GooglePicz is a native Google Photos client being developed in Rust.
 The application focuses on performance, security, and user experience.
 The project is structured as a Rust workspace with multiple crates.

-## 🚀 Project Status: Beta

-**Note**: GooglePicz is still experimental but now includes advanced search filters, optional video playback and an early face recognition module.
-The APIs may change as these features are refined.

 ## 🏗️ Architecture